U.S. airlines, hotels extend rebooking options as coronavirus spreads

 The hotel chains did not immediately respond to requests for comment if they were extending the waiver to South Korea, Japan and Italy as well.

+Even travel companies without exposure to Europe and Asia were keeping an eye on developments.
+JetBlue Airways Corp (JBLU.O), which only flies in the United States, the Caribbean and Latin America, said on Tuesday it had activated its pandemic response team to monitor the situation in real time.

+The team was last called on for the Zika virus outbreak in 2016, a spokesman said.

-Reporting by Tracy Rucinski and Brenda Goh; additional reporting by Ankit Ajmera; Editing by Saumyadeb Chakrabarty and Cynthia Osterman
+Reporting by Tracy Rucinski and Brenda Goh; additional reporting by Ankit Ajmera; Editing by Saumyadeb Chakrabarty, Cynthia Osterman and Richard Chang